crosslink-ch/wp-utilitatem/README.md

 In that case, you would need to create a webpack entry point called `core-paragraph`, and WP Utilitatem will automatically enqueue it whenever that block is rendered on the page.

 Furthermore, if you create a file `core-paragraph.scss`, that style will be enqueued only if a paragraph block is rendered on the page.

+## Roadmap

+- Add automatic enqueueing for scripts and styles based on the WordPress template system.